kohlhofer/Crossings/chapters/chapter-07.md

 With that, he walks away, his boots squelching in the mud.
 He disappears down the road that leads to the river, his figure growing smaller until it is lost in the morning haze.

 Ada watches him go.
-She turns to him, as if to speak, but then thinks better of it.
+She turns to him, but then thinks better of it.
 Instead, she nods and returns to the church, the empty cup in her hand.

 Eli remains on the grass, her eyes fixed on the spot where Josiah disappeared.
 He stands, brushes the dampness from his clothes, and continues his walk through the town.
 Behind him, the church steps are empty again, marked only by the wet imprint of where three people shared a moment of quiet understanding.